nrednav/youtube-playlist-duration-calculator/README.md

 - Calculate & display the total duration of a YouTube playlist
-- **Multi-variant support:** Works across different YouTube rendering architectures (traditional renderer elements and newer view-model layout)
+- **Multi-variant support:** Works across different YouTube rendering architectures.
+These include traditional renderer elements and newer view-model layout.
 - **Confidence-bounded aggregation:** When some timestamps are estimated via pattern matching (not found by exact selector), the summary shows the number of estimated videos and an upper-bound error margin